- Home

 Future Growth

 Friday Harbor is busy and prosperous again, its economy fueled by tourism, retirement, real estate, and construction.
-Town officials are yet again considering the future economic and social well being of Friday Harbor as they grapple with issues related not only to the water supply system, but also to the town's entire infrastructure.
+Town officials are yet again considering the future economic and social well-being of Friday Harbor as they grapple with issues related not only to the water supply system but to the town's entire infrastructure.